eviltester/thingifier/challenger/src/main/resources/content/practice-modes/simpleapi.md

 description: The Simple API is a multi-user REST API that you can use to practice testing without any authentication.
 ---

+# Simple API

 The API Challenges Simple API is an easy-to-use API where you can GET, DELETE, PUT and POST without any authentication.

-# Simple API
+## About Simple API

 To help you get started with API testing and practice using your tools, we have created the Simple API.